zyzoe/statistical-modeling-projects/README.md

 Explored how turnout rates differ by various demographic subgroups, including race, gender, etc.
 [more](https://github.com/zyzoe/Estrogen-Bioassay-and-Voting-in-NC-with-Hierarchy-model)

 ## Linear Regression & Logistic Regression
+### Investigate the Impact of Job Training on Employment
 Assessed whether receiving job training has a significant effect on annual earnings [more](https://github.com/zyzoe/Statistical-Analysis-for-Understanding-Job-Training-and-Wage)